3 Communication Tools to Become a Powerhouse RecruiterOctober 31, 2017

 The only way she can do this is by having a conversation.
 Ask clients pointed questions, and listen for the whole picture, not just a snippet, and use what you learned to recruit the perfect candidate.

 …And you can’t sell a role if you don’t know how to listen All sounds great, right?
 But, how can you recruit the perfect candidate if you don’t know the candidate?

 Spoiler: you don’t.
-The only way to sell a role is to first learn what matters to the candidates.
-Recruiters who don’t listen fail to understand candidate drivers, goals, values, and personal and professional needs and wants.
+The only way to sell a role is to learn what matters most to the candidates.
+Recruiters who don’t listen to others fail to understand candidate drivers, goals, values, and personal and professional needs and wants.